ry4ng/hash-generator/README.md

 -l, --log       Keep a log of all created hashes to file (Can slow hash generation when ON) -V, --Verbose   Verbose output (Shows hex & hash)

     --help      Shows help for Hash-gen
-    --ssh       Enables SSH mode (No console output at all)
+    --ssh       Enables SSH mode (No console output at all) - Highly recommended when running Hash-gen on a VPS
 ```